maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 ```

 - If assigning initial values, the variables can be of different types
-- The type of the variables are deduced from the assigned values
+- The types of the variables are deduced from the assigned values
 - However, literals are *untyped* until used

 ```go